raquel-castillejo/raquel-castillejo/README.md

 # Hi 👋, I'm Raquel Castillejo

-### A newbie frontend developer from Spain
+### A graphic designer from Spain

+- ⚡ About me **I'm interested in web design, motion graphics, sustainibility, social design... among other things.**
-- 🔭 I’m currently improving my previous coding projects and working on my portfolio.
+- 🌱 I'm currently improving my knowledge of code (HTML, CSS, JS).
-- 🌱 I’m currently learning **JavaScript**
+- 🔭 You can see my portfolio at [raquelcastillejo.com](raquelcastillejo.com)
 - 📫 You can write me at **raquelcastillejo@pm.me**
-- ⚡ About me **I'm a graphic designer who likes automating and motion graphics.**

 ---